agl-alexglopez/ccc/CONTRIBUTING.md

 #### Functions and Function-like Macros

 > [!IMPORTANT]
-> Functions and function-like macros use `snake_case`.
-Logical naming follows `[prefix][interface][state/action]`
+> Functions and function-like macros use `snake_case` and the following template.
+> `[prefix][container name][action or query]`

 This is the least visually invasive choice among a wide variety of code bases.
 It prioritizes readability.
 Function-like macros follow function style because they signal to the user that they must provide arguments.
-Also, any modern IDE or LSP configuration will trivially show the user that the macro is a macro not a function.
+Also, any modern IDE or LSP configuration will trivially show the user that the macro is not a function.

 Consider the flat hash map function to unwrap or obtain status regarding an entry.
 We have `CCC_flat_hash_map_occupied()` and `CCC_flat_hash_map_unwrap()`.
 Notice that the former omits the filler word `is` because there is no ambiguity when using this adjective to describe the current state.
 The `is` addition is helpful when the function would otherwise be ambiguous, such as `container_is_empty()` being more clear than `container_empty()`.
 The latter may suggest the container elements are being freed from memory.